 - Quite expensive

-The Shun Classic 4-Piece Steak Knife Set is a top-of-the-line knife set that has been meticulously manufactured by Japanese artisans.
+The Shun Classic 4-Piece Steak Knife Set is a top-of-the-line knife set meticulously manufactured by Japanese artisans.
 Whether it’s for a wedding, birthday, or other special events, it’s the ideal present.

 The steel used in the blades of these stylish knives is corrosion-resistant and extremely robust while still maintaining a fine edge, making them ideal for cooking enthusiasts.
 Japanese knives are recognized for their exceptional performance, and the quality of these knives is consistent with that history.